Work in our Directorates

 The following actions were delivered in 2017:

 - Richmond’s first official 'friendly park for all' was launched in Barnes during Dementia Awareness Week.
 In the park paths have been levelled and resurfaced, additional benches installed and access to the pond improved.
 A wooden carved ‘chatty chair’, pond themed totem pole meeting point and carved entry/exit markers depicting animals living on the Green have been installed.
 Additional funding was secured for support for victims of Domestic Abuse.
 The funding will help establish a new outreach service to support victims of domestic abuse and to continue to develop a successful specialist service supporting homeless women experiencing domestic abuse.
 A Scrutiny Panel was established: Domestic Violence and Abuse and Older People Scrutiny Panel.

 - Richmond Inclusive Support and Exercise referral programme (RISE), continued to promote sport and exercise for disabled people of all ages.

-- Support community led projects for older residents and disabled residents through the Civic Pride Award where in 2015/16, 5% of wards supported disabled residents, 20% related to children and young people and 7% to projects for older residents.
-Projects funded include the Metropolitan Sports & Social Club for the Visually Impaired (Metro) who received funding to offer two multi-sports taster sessions to people who are blind and partially sighted living in Richmond and surrounding boroughs.
+- Support was given to community led projects for older residents and disabled residents through the Civic Pride Award where in 2016/17, 2% of awards supported disabled residents, 7% related to children and young people and 2% to projects for older residents.
+Projects funded include:

 They have an interest in ensuring equality for all, and up to 5 independent critical friends who have specific skills, knowledge and experience relevant to ensure equality for all within the borough.
-In 2016 the ESSG has had the opportunity to feedback on a number of EINAs, including the review of the homelessness strategy, and discuss equality with officers.
-For example the AfC Annual Equality Report.
+In 2017 the ESSG has had the opportunity to feedback on a number of EINAs, including the Community Safety Plan EINA, and discuss equality with officers, for example the AfC Annual Equality Report.